 I strongly recommend serving spicy tomato soup with either good homemade bread (my grits bread is pretty amazing) or a sandwich.
 A BLT would be a lovely accompaniment.

-Garnish it with crispy bacon, croutons, crackers (homemade crackers or store-bought), or be super fancy and make a grilled cheese, then cut it up into small squares and float your grilled cheese croutons on top of your soup!
+Garnish it with crispy bacon, croutons, crackers (homemade crackers like my homemade Ritz crackers or store-bought), or be super fancy and make a grilled cheese, then cut it up into small squares and float your grilled cheese croutons on top of your soup!

 You could also add cooked rice or pasta for a little more bulk and chew.